uncatcrea/wp-appkit/wp-appkit/readme.txt

 = App Themes: a Flexible Way To Build Apps =

-WP-AppKit supports JavaScript based app themes.
+WP-AppKit supports JavaScript based PWA and app themes.
 We provide 2 default sister themes named *Q for iOS* and *Q for Android*.
 These themes are installed with the plugin.
 You can  also develop your own themes.

 * [Q for Android](https://www.youtube.com/watch?v=fSQVx8-rqCY) (video)
 * [Q for iOS](https://www.youtube.com/watch?v=jkjtkH6wDys) (video)